sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ####Wiki

-* Typically used for more advanced documentation for your library; aka an expanded readme
+* Typically used for more advanced documentation for your library
+* Many projects use this features as an expanded readme
-* Also keep in mind, you can use it for whatever suits your needs best
+* However, you can use this space for whatever suits your project's needs best

 [Divise's Wiki](https://github.com/plataformatec/devise/wiki)